Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_identity_and_access_management/guide.en-gb.md

 }
 ```

-**Deny read objects for specific ips by blacklisting unauthorized ips**
+**Deny read access to objects to specific IPs by blacklisting unauthorized IPs**

 ```json
 {